Toward Interpretable Sleep Stage Classification Using Cross-Modal Transformers: Results and Discussion

 \subsubsection{Comparison Between Epoch and Sequence Cross-Modal Transformers}

 It can be clearly observed that the sequence cross-modal transformer significantly outperforms epoch cross-modal transformer, because of the inclusion of inter-epoch attention block and predicting sleep stages of multiple epochs simultaneously.
 Table ~\ref{table: ablation_study_2} clearly indicates the effectiveness of sequential modeling in sleep staging, as it consistently improves the performance over epoch models under various settings.

-Due to smaller model print, epoch cross-modal transformer is suitable towards resource constrained environments, where the algorithm can be implemented on edge devices.
-Additionally, it also enables efficient training of sequence cross-modal transformer to achieve better performance.
+Due to smaller model print, epoch cross-modal transformer is suitable for resource constrained environments, where the algorithm can be implemented on edge devices.